Understanding General Intercessions for Daily Mass

 Option 1

-That N. and all the faithful departed, having ascended with Christ in hope, may now share in His eternal glory, let us pray to the Lord.Lord, hear our prayer.
+That N. and all who have died may share in the glory of Christ, the true Light who enlightens every person, let us pray to the Lord.Lord, hear our prayer.

 Option 2